Residency Routes

 Politically, Liechtenstein uses the Swiss franc as its official currency and delegates its foreign affairs to Switzerland, reflecting a close and unique partnership between the two countries.

-Liechtenstein is the sixth smallest country in the world, with a total population of less than 40,000 people.
-Naturally, its immigration channels are extremely limited, and it does not encourage citizens from non-EU countries to settle there.
+Liechtenstein is the sixth-smallest country in the world, with a population of less than 40,000.
+Understandably, its immigration channels are extremely limited, and it does not actively encourage citizens from non-EEA (European Economic Area) regions to take up residence.

 Entrepreneur Visa: